ajsams/Aaron-J-Sams-Resume/README.md

 Although React is largely "overkill" for such a small website, I wanted to get experience with building components and better understand how React works.

+## Deploying to Github Pages

+I use the gh-pages node module to deploy to github pages.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.